 A species of paralysis tick called Ixodes holocyclus can be found along Australia's east coast and can cause tick paralysis, tick typhus and allergic reactions.

-- While there is little evidence that Lyme disease is caused by Australian ticks, there may be other infections carried by Australian ticks which may cause an infection which is similar to Lyme disease.
+While there is no evidence that Lyme disease is caused by Australian ticks, there may be other infections carried by Australian ticks which may cause an infection which is similar to Lyme disease.
 These infections remain poorly characterised.

-- Ticks tend to live in coastal areas in NSW.
+Ticks tend to live in coastal areas in NSW.
 Some simple measures to reduce the risk of tick bites include the following: